Thanatopsis/rude-swain-trod/README.md

 Scourged to his dungeon, but, sustained and soothed
 By an unfaltering trust, approach thy grave
 Like one who wraps the drapery of his couch	  80
-About him, and lies down to pleasant dreams**
+About him, and lies down to pleasant dreams.**